tan1234jp/weather-crow5.7/README.md

     - Go to Tools > Port and select the port where the CrowPanel ESP32 E-Paper HMI 5.79-inch Display is connected

 5. Upload the code
+    - Set the `baud rate to 115200` in the serial monitor.
     - Connect the CrowPanel ESP32 E-Paper HMI 5.79-inch Display to your computer
-    - Select the correct board and port in Arduino IDE
     - Click the Upload button

 # Credits
 - Icons: